Charmungo98/project1-ivar-the-boneless/README.md

 - Images

-  - The images are design to attract the viewers attention and provide a more interattive experience when viewing the landing/viking timeline.
+  - The images are design to attract the viewers attention and provide a more interactive experience when viewing the landing/viking timeline.

 - Timeline content